-Milwaukie's history as an organized settlement dates back to the 1840s.
-In 1847, Lot Whitcomb made a donation land claim which encompassed Milwaukie Bay.
-He built a sawmill at Johnson Creek, a grist mill at Spring Creek, a flour mill at Kellogg Creek, and established a shipping empire.
-On his claim he platted the town of Milwaukie in 1848, which by 1850 had 500 residents and helped establish Milwaukie Bay as the first official port on the Willamette River.
-Orchardists Henderson Luelling and William Meek soon arrived via the Oregon Trail and brought with them 700 grafted fruit trees, establishing Milwaukie as the agricultural center of Clackamas for years to come.
+In 1847 Lot Whitcomb made a land claim that encompassed Milwaukie Bay.
+On this claim, he platted the town of Milwaukie in 1848.
+Lot Whitcomb built a sawmill at Johnson Creek, a grist mill at Spring Creek, a flour mill at Kellogg Creek, and Milwaukie was established a shippina hub.
+By 1850, Milwaukie had 500 residents, which helped establish Milwaukie Bay as the first official port on the Willamette River.
+Orchardists soon arrived via the Oreaon Trail and brought with them 700 grafted fruit trees, establishing Milwaukie as the agricultural center of the Clackamas area for years to come.
+Between 1850 and 1855, the Donation Land Claim Act introduced 30,000 White settlers who claimed 2.5 million acres of land.